ooguz/latex-tuzuk/README.md

 ## Repository

-The latest version can be found at: [GitHub Repository URL]
+The latest version can be found at [GitHub](https://github.com/ooguz/latex-tuzuk) or [CTAN](https://ctan.org/pkg/tuzuk)

 ## CTAN Package

-This package ~~is available~~ on CTAN at: https://ctan.org/pkg/tuzuk
+This package is available on CTAN at: https://ctan.org/pkg/tuzuk